-2. Italian 11 Intensive Italian (an accelerated course that combines Italian 1 and 2) (S)

-This 1-credit course, which combines Italian 1 and

-2 in one term, is designed for students with little or no knowledge of the Italian language, but who have a strong background in another Romance language (i.e. Spanish, French, Romanian, Portuguese, Catalan, and also Latin).
+Italian 11.
+Intensive Italian for speakers of other Romance Languages (an accelerated course that combines Italian 1 and 2) (F, S) This 1-credit course, which combines Italian 1 and 2 in one term, is designed for students with little or no knowledge of the Italian language, but who have a strong background in another Romance language (i.e. Spanish, French, Romanian, Portuguese, Catalan, and also Latin).
 Italian 11 is an accelerated course that combines Italian 1 and 2 in one term offering an exciting and fast-paced atmosphere to learn Italian.

-3. Introductory Italian III (F, W, S)
+Introductory Italian 3 (F, W, S)